pederbl/apollo-couchbase/README.md

 # Apollo On The Couch
 A framework for building GraphQL APIs with the Apollo GraphQL server backed by Couchbase.

-The main purpose of this framework is to make it simple to build super scalable and reliable APIs quickly and cost-effectively.
+The main inspiration for this framework is Ruby On Rails which was a game-changer when it came.
+But, Ruby On Rails has five huge sub-optimalities that
+Apollo On The Couch aims to fix:
+1. Scalability: It didn't scale seamlessly from start up to millions of operations per second.
+2. Reliability: It required lots of infrastructure work to become enterprise-grade reliable.
+3. Capability: It didn't support full-text search and analytics out-of-the-box.
+4. Cost-effectiveness: It required a lot of infrastructure work to be able to run cost-effectively.
+5. REST vs GraphQL: It's default API was REST which is sub-optimal in so many ways compared to GraphQL.

+With Apollo On The Couch you get all of the benefits with the Ruby On Rails approach and all of the above mentioned sub-optimalities fixed out-of-the-box with amazing developer and devops experience all the way from startup to millions of operations per second.

 ## Getting Started